Go off the Beaten Track in Scotland. Is it possible?

 This is a pity.
 Exploring the Angus Glens is a real insight into the Grampian ‘massif’ - the uplands in the south-eastern edge of the Cairngorms National Park.
 The main glens all have public roads running surprisingly far into them.
 It’s 18 miles 29 km, for instance, from the town of Kirriemuir to the carpark at the head of Glen Clova.

-(And if you know where to look, one of the rarest plants in the British Isles grows up in the crags hereabouts.)
+(By the way, if you know where to look, one of the rarest plants in the British Isles grows up in the crags hereabouts.)
 Glen Esk, with the town of Edzell as its gateway, is also interesting.
 All of the Angus Glens are ancient through-routes (though except for Glen Shee not with motor vehicles) to the north, and have a real sense of history.

 So instead of whizzing on to Aberdeen or (worse) deciding that Balmoral Castle is worth visiting (it isn’t), slow down and take a good look...

 At the other end of Scotland, Galloway is another area that I think of as off the beaten track.
 Unlike Angus, somewhere you pass through on the way to somewhere else, you have to commit to going to Galloway.

 In short, coming from ‘down south’ you have to turn west when you cross the Border.
 And most people don’t.
 Like relentlessly drawn tourist-matter, they get sucked into the Black Hole that is Edinburgh.
 (I’m in two minds about that simile…but I mean it in a kindly and observational way.)